SquareGPS/navixy-api/docs/panel-api/resources/tracker.md

 * 201 – Not found in database
 * 219 – Not allowed for clones of the device
-* 221 (Device limit exceeded) – when new tariff device limit is less then count of user’s trackers.
+* 221 (Device limit exceeded) – when new tariff device limit is less then count of user's trackers.
 * 237 – Invalid tariff (if there are no tariff with tracker.tariff_id and belongs to dealer)
 * 238 – Changing tariff is not allowed
-* 239 – New tariff doesn’t exist
+* 239 – New tariff doesn't exist
 * 250 – Not allowed for deleted devices
-* 252 (Device already corrupted) – when tracker’s source is corrupted
+* 252 (Device already corrupted) – when tracker's source is corrupted
 * [Standard errors](../../backend-api/getting-started.md#error-codes)

 **Conditions of the change**